iPhone to utterly destroy Nintendo and Sony

 Reggie has asked Kotaku readers who Nintendo should collaborate with next, implying the Metroid Team Ninja project won’t be the last time Nintendo brings in outside help.
 The problem with calling in third parties is apparently not obvious to everyone, as fans filled forums with names like Blizzard, Team Ico, Square, Treasure and so on.

 Mario games aren’t great because of the Mushroom Kingdom and Zelda games aren’t great because of Hyrule.
-All the themes, plots, artwork and music may add to these series but they are not fundamentally what they are about.
-No, Mario and Zelda games are great because one of the best developers on the planet spends three years designing each new entry. → The happiest post on Earth.
+All the themes, plots, artwork and music may add to these series but they are not fundamentally what they are about. → Zone of the Readers: The 2nd Reader

 Review – Fire Emblem: Shadow Dragon